ksandom/mass/readme.md

 * If you run it as root it will install system wide (currently untested!).
 * If you run it as yourself, it will install locally in your account.
-* Alternatively, if you run it as yourself with linked at the end (`./install.sh linked`), it will be linked to the repo.
-This option makes the most sense if you want to do development.
+* Alternatively, if you run it as yourself with linked at the end (`./install.sh linked`), it will be linked to the repo. *This option makes the most sense if you want to do development*.

 For now, read install.sh to see what it does.